Sharas-/borsch/user_stories.md

 as a prospector
 I want to join-in to 'active get-togethers' that I find interesting

-# Organizer invites interesting person to his active get-together
+# Organizer invites interesting person to his 'active get-together'

 In order to actively engage with a person that has attractive interests profile
 as an organizer